Ideas For Front Yard Updates That Provide A Positive Return On Investment

 Don’t overlook the value that accent lighting brings to your front yard.
 Lighting features can be used to enhance the landscaping and architectural features of your home even after the sun has gone down.
 Adequate lighting along pathways also provides a safe entry for your family and visitors.
 Putting lighting on a timer provides an extra measure of safety as well.

 Who doesn’t like planter beds?
 Seasonal plants highlight the color of the season and brighten up the surroundings.
 Planters can be just about anywhere.
 Use them to accent walkways, a favorite tree, a front gate or an interesting sitting area.

 Note: Putting a planter up against the wall of your home, regardless of the material, requires special consideration.
 Be sure to use waterproofing on the house side of the planter and provide a drain that directs the water away from the house.
 You don’t want water sitting up close to the foundation as it can cause foundation issues and conditions conducive to termite infestation.

-Tip: a great tip for choosing plants to put in the planters- watch what is planted in the street medians and the entrances to communities and golf courses.
+A great tip for choosing plants to put in the planters: pay attention to what is planted in the street medians and the entrances to communities and golf courses.

 Exterior of the Home:

 Is the exterior a little plain?
 Applying stone veneer is a simple way to ‘remodel’ without moving anything structural.
 According to the 2019 Cost vs Value report the return on investment for a stone veneer project covering 300 sq. ft of surface is as high as 95%.

 Depending on the lot, driveways can take up a significant amount of the space in your front yard.
 That is a lot of space to make an impression!
 If you have a concrete driveway, chances are it has at least a few cracks and stains.
 Did you know you can overlay pavers right over the top of the concrete, providing a significant aesthetic upgrade?
 Thin set pavers are specifically designed for this application.